A database of accurately ranked assets is the foundation of any preventive, predictive, or condition-based asset management program.

 A ready backlog for scheduling

 Where to focus Bill of Material (BOM) optimization

-The next step is to ensure your asset hierarchy is compliant with ISO 14224, as shown in the pyramid diagram below.
+The next step is ensuring your asset hierarchy complies with ISO 14224, as shown in the pyramid diagram below.
 An asset hierarchy with the appropriate parent-child relationships enables a criticality assessment of each component’s effect on its assigned system or functional location.
 Learn more about the hidden costs of a poor asset hierarchy.

 An asset hierarchy provides the following benefits:

-Enables better drill-down, roll-up of costs — to charge the right resources to the right equipment; makes it easier to correct the Notification/Work Order functional location, and reduces functional location clutter.
+Enables better drill-down and roll-up of costs — to charge the right resources to the right equipment; makes correcting the Notification/Work Order functional location easier, and reduces functional location clutter.

 Enhances reliability continuous improvements efforts — improves information gathering speed, done in a fraction of the time, and to greater depth/granularity.
-For example: with Equipment Class or Smart Names, you can compare/track equipment level reliability by type (e.g. BH-30 Spindle life all machines), as well as a particular machine.
+For example: with Equipment Class or Smart Names, you can compare/track equipment level reliability by type (e.g. BH-30 Spindle life all machines) and a particular machine.